What are Hemp Seeds?

 Hemp seeds are packed with the necessary vitamins and minerals the body needs to help bone healing, wound healing, and immune system boosting.
 Vitamins and minerals also help turn food into energy and fix cellular damage.
 You can find vitamin E in hemp seeds and minerals such as potassium, sodium, phosphorus, sulfur, magnesium, iron, calcium, and zinc.

-Leanne Brooks is an ardent blogger, frequent traveler and an advocate of legalization, who loves to write about the medical and recreational hemp and how these promote both mental and physical health.
-She also blogs at GreenSociety.ca, one of the leading online dispensary Canada.
+Leanne Brooks is an ardent blogger, frequent traveler, and advocate of legalization, who loves to write about medical and recreational hemp and how these promote both mental and physical health.
+She also blogs at GreenSociety.ca, one of the leading online dispensaries in Canada.